NanoRossi/Custom-Discogs-Dashboard/README.md

           pathType: Prefix
 ```

+## NB

+-The Server charts contain a PVC and PV in order to store the DB
+-Both Server and Client will install their own Ingress records, this has been tested using Ingress-NGINX

 ## Token Secret

-For security purposes your Discogs API token should *not* be entered via helm chart.
+For security purposes your Discogs API token should _not_ be entered via helm chart.
 Instead create a Kubernetes secret using it:

 `kubectl create secret generic discogs-token --from-literal=token='MyToken'`